kenanmorani/Audio_Signal_Processing_For_Music_Applications_idu/README.md

 ### 'Feature_Exctraction' folder
 * The code checks wave sound files of two different categories, cough and sneez.
 Cough and sneez files exist in the 'data' folder above.
 * The code works on features extraction for the chosen wave sounds of coughs and sneezes.
 The features extracted from the wave files include the amplitude frequency, spectrogram, Mel-frequency cepstral coeffecients and energy band ratio.
-* The code includes results-clearfying comments in a general sense.
+* The code includes results-clearfying comments.

 ### 'Audio_Analysis_on_my_voice' folder
 * The codes use my voice as data.
 Three wave sounds were recorded of me saying three different letters 'a', 'e', and 'o'.
 The voice files are in 'data' folder, 'kenansounds'.